 20 benefits of using mulch in your garden

 Why do you need mulch in the first place?
-These are just a few of the benefits of using the “marvelous wonder of mulch” in your garden.
+These are just a few benefits of using the “marvelous wonder of mulch” in your garden.

 - Increases the amount of organic matter in your soil.
 This improves the health of your garden and makes it more resistant to pests and diseases.
 (This reduces the cost of pest management.)